maickrau/AsmToProtein/README.md

 ![Figure of comparing novel samples to a database](docs/compare_samples_to_database.png)

 IsoformCheck can be used to detect novel isoforms and allele sets in samples.
-This requires haplotype phased assemblies of the novel samples, and compares the protein coding transcripts present in the novel samples with existing samples in an IsoformCheck database.
+This requires haplotype phased assemblies of the novel samples and an IsoformCheck database of pre-existing samples, and compares the protein coding transcripts present in the novel samples with the previous samples.
 To do this, you first need a pre-existing database of haplotype phased samples (see [prebuilt databases](#prebuilt-isoformcheck-databases-of-long-read-samples)).
 Then use the `comparesamples` command of IsoformCheck.